Richard Neal works as a producer, recording engineer, studio/performing musician, songwriter, recording artist, and teacher.

 A shortlist of recent recording credits includes the Discovery Channel (Penn & Teller) and PBS (Roadtrip Nation).
 He produced Chris Berardo and the Desberardos CD "Ignoring All the Warning Signs" which reached #4 on a Sirius/XM radio Americana chart.

-Richard also acts as Master of Ceremonies for a variety of concert events, including the Clearwater Festival.
+Richard also acts as Master of Ceremonies for a variety of concert events, including the Clearwater Festival, most recently over the weekend of June 16/17, 2018.

-For 16 years he was one of the hosts of the "Bluegrass & Beer" series which took place at The Acoustic in the Black Rock section of Bridgeport, CT.
+For 18 years he has been one of the hosts of the "Bluegrass & Beer" series which occasionally takes place at The Acoustic in the Black Rock section of Bridgeport, CT.